 SQL Server Management Studio returns results in Grid View, Text View and to the file.
 When we copy results from the Grid View to Excel there is a common complaint that the column header displayed in resultset is not copied to the Excel.
 I often spend time in performance tuning databases and I run many DMV’s in SSMS to get a quick view of the server.
 In my case it is almost certain that I need all the time copy column headers when I copy my data to excel or any other place.

-SQL Server Management Studio have two different ways to do this.
+SQL Server Management Studio has two different ways to do this.

 Method 1: Ad-hoc

-When result is rendered you can right click on the resultset and click on Copy Header.
+When the result is rendered you can right click on the resultset and click on Copy Header.
 This will copy the headers along with the resultset.
-Additionally, you can use the shortcut key CTRL+SHIFT+C for coping column headers along with the resultset.
+Additionally, you can use the shortcut key CTRL+SHIFT+C for coping, column headers along with the result set.